dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/performance/perf-whitepaper.md

 When we hear performance questions that involve server response time problems, the source of the issue is frequently queries with multiple Include statements.
 While including related entities in a query is powerful, it's important to understand what's happening under the covers.

 It takes a relatively long time for a query with multiple Include statements in it to go through our internal plan compiler to produce the store command.
 The majority of this time is spent trying to optimize the resulting query.
 The generated store command will contain an Outer Join or Union for each Include, depending on your mapping.
-Queries like this will bring in large connected graphs from your database in a single payload, which will acerbate any bandwidth issues, especially when there is a lot of redundancy in the payload (i.e. with multiple levels of Include to traverse associations in the one-to-many direction).
+Queries like this will bring in large connected graphs from your database in a single payload, which will acerbate any bandwidth issues, especially when there is a lot of redundancy in the payload (for example, when multiple levels of Include are used to traverse associations in the one-to-many direction).

 You can check for cases where your queries are returning excessively large payloads by accessing the underlying TSQL for the query by using ToTraceString and executing the store command in SQL Server Management Studio to see the payload size.
 In such cases you can try to reduce the number of Include statements in your query to just bring in the data you need.
 Or you may be able to break your query into a smaller sequence of subqueries, for example: